polymorphic92/PD-workflow/PITCHME.md

 * Binary gif
 * Docker
 ---
+### Tying it Altogether
+  #### Case :  When I write perl code I want to automatically lint (perltidy / perlcritic) the file(s) I was editing
+  * first phase  : Run perltidy and perlcritic in a container like what is setup in bamboo
+  * second phase : Create a git pre-commit hook that automatically runs container(perltidy and perlcritic)
+  * Third phase  : Replace hook with a text editor plugin that runs a container( perltidy and perlcritic) on saved

+---
 ### Final Thoughts
 * Does your "workflow" meet my current your needs ?
 * What applications/process need to change